autonomys/subspace-docs/docs/learn/security.md

 - If the /home partition is separate, migrating to a new server or upgrading the operating system may require additional steps to ensure the proper migration of user data and configurations
 - Having separate partitions can increase the risk of data loss if one partition fails or becomes corrupted

-The partitioning recommendations for farming in Subspace will be covered in the "Partitioning and mounting file system" section of the left tab menu.
+The partitioning recommendations for farming in Autonomys will be covered in the "Partitioning and mounting file system" section of the left tab menu.

 ## Upgrading ...